 If you are thinking about or planning to start your own practice, what should you be thinking about?
 Starting your own practice requires a clear strategy and vision to grow a sustainable business–while planning for the unexpected.

 Starting a firm requires a plan on how to hire the right staff and acquire revenue-producing business.
 You must establish your organizational abilities and practice focus together with the necessary starting capital and clients.
 At the onset, it’s critical to understand the many business, legal and ethical issues that will impact your new practice.
 So how can an architect learn how to get started, build a strategic plan, identify and manage exposures, obstacles and opportunities and build a solvent and sustainable practice?

 The first steps a new practice owner needs to handle are the professional requirements including licensing, contractual and professional obligations as well as the standard of care and delivery of services.
 Next steps are determining appropriate organizational structure, hiring and developing human resource practices and guidelines, and setting up a financial structure for your practice.
 Successful start-up practices strategically manage their operations, revenues, billing and accounts receivable, expenses and staff.

-The AIA Trust recently published an article in AIA Architect with useful tips on starting a practice – and held a seminar at the AIA Conference on Architecture in Las Vegas.
-See “For More Information” below with links to those resources.
+The AIA Trust published an article in AIA Architect and held a seminar with useful tips on starting a practice–see “For More Information” below with links to those resources.